PipedreamHQ/pipedream/docs/docs/workspaces/README.md

 Visit your [workspace settings](https://pipedream.com/settings/account) and scroll down to the **API** section.
 You'll see your workspace ID here.

+### Requiring 2-Factor Authentication
+Workspace admins and owners on the Business and Enterprise plans can require that everyone in the workspace must configure 2FA.
+[See here for more info](/user-settings/#requiring-two-factor-authentication).

 ### Configuring Single Sign-On (SSO)

 Workspaces on the Business and Enterprise plans can configure Single Sign-On, so your users can login to Pipedream using your identity provider.